syncfusion-content/javascript-docs/js/api/ejTimePicker.md

-To disable the TimePicker to prevent all user interactions.
+Allows you to disable the TimePicker.